This page refers to U.S. income taxes and associated filing requirements, not sales tax or other kinds of taxes.

 Austin, TX 73301-0215

-The instructions for completing Form 8843 can be found on page 3 and 4 of IRS form 8843.
+The full instructions for completing Form 8843 can be found on page 3 and 4 of IRS form 8843.
 The information above is a simplified version of these instructions.